In today’s world, the environment and its protection are some of the most pressing matters we are forced to address. Here are five artists at the...

 It’s often hard to grasp what some great artists do when they turn into elderly living legends.
-Their works from half a century ago being constantly moved from one exhibition to another, all around the world.
-All of them sold out to museums and private collections, while new pieces are getting dusty in a corner of the studio.
-They are likely to be considered flimsy repetitions of their best achievements or not really successful ventures towards the new.
+Their works from half a century before are constantly moved from one exhibition to another, around the world.
+All of their older works sold off to museums and private collections, meanwhile new pieces gather dust in a corner of the studio.
+These works are likely to be considered flimsy repetitions of their best achievements or not very successful ventures towards the new.
+However this is not the case with David Hockney, a famous British artist who is still active and keeping up to date.

-Hockney doesn’t struggle to innovate and redefine the medium, he just keeps doing his thing using new tools.
-He always willingly adopted new technologies.
-Smartphones and tablets being no different. he started working on an iPhone in 2009, soon after that he also started using iPad.
-Hockney a is a child of a screen in a way.
-Since the beginning he let photographic and cimematic pictures slip into his visual world.
-No wonder he uses touchscreens now.
-His strength is an ability to use them in meaningful way.
+His strength is his ability to use them in a meaningful way.
 They could also become subjects of the works.
 Still life with digital devices?
 Why not.
-Picture above is quite interesting.
-The electrical outlet reflected in a smartphone looks like classical theater mask, also a bit like the face from Munch’s Scream.
-It seems to be a quick sketch, but in the same time shows that for Hockney, electronic devices he uses are not just a fancy high-tech toys.
+The picture above is quite interesting.
+The electrical outlet reflected on a smartphone looks like a classical theater mask and also a bit like the face from Munch’s Scream.
+It seems to be a quick sketch, which shows that for Hockney the electronic devices he uses are not just fancy high-tech toys.
 They are meaningful both as a medium and as a topic.
-It’s just a picture of a charging phone lying on a book, but conceived by an experienced artist who can look at ordinary things a bit like old masters from the Netherlands did, being able to encapsulate existential undertones into them.
+It’s just a picture of a charging phone lying on a book but conceived by an experienced artist who can look at ordinary things a bit like old masters from the Netherlands did; being able to encapsulate existential undertones in them.